kristofg/rifec/README.txt

 * It supports date-based destination directories, based on the clock on the receiving computer at the time of transfer.

+* It supports different destination directories for different file types coming from the same card, so you can store jpeg files in one directory, raw files in another, and videos in a third.

 What can it NOT do?
 ===================